 Abdul-Rauf says the teachings of Mohammed have had a special appeal to black Americans because equality is a basic tenet of Islam and because the religion offers "certainty and a meaning of life to the individual."

-Afro-American Moslems and Moslems with old world ties have not always agreed on how the teachings of Mohammed are to be followed, and mosque established in the Brooklyn borough of New York City.
-(AP photo)
+Afro-American Moslems and Moslems with old-world ties have not always agreed on how the teachings of Mohammed are to be followed, and this led to tensions.